codio-templates/hello-codio-SQL/.guides/content/Building-the-Demo-c58a.md

 Add the image to the guide using markdown syntax or by dragging the image file from the directory tree onto the guide page where you want to insert the image.

-### Try It Button
+### Button

 Codio has syntax to add a [custom button](https://codio.com/docs/content/authoring/page-edit/buttons/) to your guide.
-On the previous page, the `TRY IT` button runs the command `sh .guides/bg.sh javac code/Demo.java java -cp code/ Demo` and prints the output to the guide.
-The `bg.sh` script simply allows us to both compile (`javac code/Demo.java`) and run (`java -cp code/ Demo`) Java files with a single command.
-The terminal can always be added to a panel if you would rather have students interact with the command line.

-### Code Visualizer
-Codio has integrate the [Python Tutor](http://pythontutor.com/) into its platform.
-It works with a variety of languages (despite its name).
-To add a code visualizer to your guide, use the following syntax `[Code Visualizer](open_tutor your_file.py)`.

-### Code Highlighting
-You can create links that [highlight](https://codio.com/docs/content/authoring/page-edit/inline/) sections of code.
-It is important to note that opening a file with highlighting will retain the highlighting.
-Adding another like to open the same file without highlighting will "remove" the highlighting.
+On the previous page, the `Reset EPDriver Database` button runs the command `node .guides/sqltests/fw-sql-reset-epdriver.js`.
+You can check out the script via the file tree once you are in Edit Mode (which you reach by navigating to "Tools > Guide > Edit" on the top tool bar).